Leading Differentiated Teaching in Mathematics

 Leading Differentiated Teaching in Mathematics explores the pedagogical approaches that effectively meet the diverse mathematics learning needs of students in an inclusive manner.

-This fully online course will equip you to effectively differentiate learning opportunities for students with diverse abilities, backgrounds and performance levels.
+School mathematics leaders require an understanding of how learning design can enable mathematical activities to be undertaken at an appropriate level for each student.
+This fully online course will equip you to lead teachers towards effectively differentiating learning opportunities for students with diverse abilities, backgrounds and performance levels.
+You will consider collaborative planning techniques that focus on elevating differentiation.

 Leading Differentiated Teaching in Mathematics is part of Bastow's Numeracy Suite.

-Designed for primary and secondary numeracy or mathematics leaders with a desire to further develop their pedagogical and inclusive learning design expertise, including:
+Designed for educators with a desire to further develop their pedagogical and inclusive learning design expertise, including:

 - primary or secondary numeracy or mathematics leaders